An Antique-Led Reference

 Cullman & Kravis

-See New York.
+See the New York entry.
 Carried here for the firm's Palm Beach commissions.

 Los Angeles

-A short, uncontestable list — where the antique survives among the modern.
+A short list: where the antique survives among the modern.

-Opened as R. Tarlow Antiques on Melrose in 1976 and grew into a defining force in classic California taste — an elusive, exacting eye behind a handpicked stock of antiques and a famously selective list of private clients.
+Opened R. Tarlow Antiques on Melrose in 1976 and grew into a defining force in classic California taste: an exacting eye behind a handpicked stock of antiques and a famously short list of private clients.

-A designer known for marrying European antiques and classical references to a relaxed American ease — high decoration without stiffness.
+A designer who sets European antiques and classical references against a relaxed American ease: high decoration without the stiffness.

-A designer associated with French eighteenth-century taste and the restoration of historic French properties — elegant, comfortable interiors built on period furniture.
+A designer associated with French eighteenth-century taste and the restoration of historic French properties: comfortable interiors built on period furniture.

-A studio known for restrained, architecturally disciplined interiors in which antiques and significant objects are placed with great precision — quiet rooms of serious substance.
+The Misczynskis' studio: restrained, architecturally disciplined interiors in which antiques and serious art are placed with great precision.

 San Francisco